LucasMpa/LucasMpa/README.md

 # Hi there, I'm Lucas Matheus

 <p align="left" font-size="16px">
-I am a front-end engineer and fourth semester student of systems analysis and development.
-I am very curious, i love technology and learning new things.
+I am a front-end engineer and a fifth semester student of Systems Analysis and Development.
 </p>

 ## My skills as a developer